 All actions of employees should be centered on an organization’s core values.
 If values provide the compass, then principles give employees a set of directions.

 Organizational culture is a dynamic system of shared values, principles, philosophies, expectations, experiences, behaviors and norms.
-It defines what’s important to an organization.
-Organizational culture also influences decision making, methods of communication, structure, priorities, formality and execution.
+Because of all it entails, it defines what’s important to an organization.
+Organizational culture also influences decision making, methods of communication, structure, priorities, formality, and execution.

 “It is about making a difference for the customers you serve.”

 So, how does purpose differ from all the above, which emphasizes how the organization should view and conduct itself?